 As a security manager, you use meetings with staff to "connect" on a personal level, share information and get everyone on the same page.
 These meetings are what communication is all about, right?
 Think again.

 Communication is a matter of efficiency on both sides of the conversation.
 If there aren't going to be at least three staff members in the room, use e-mail, the telephone or IM to communicate more effectively with your group.
 If a meeting requires less than an hour, don't have one; instead, maximize your time by writing an e-mail that will only take your staff five minutes to read.
-Communication is most effective when it's intended to disseminate information or directions rather than gather information or troubleshoot
+Communication is most effective when it's intended to disseminate information or directions rather than gather information or troubleshoot a problem.

 #2: Just get those firewalls up--now!